planetruby/gems/11-worldlite.md

----
-layout: gem
-title:  "Week #11 - worldlite gem  - lightweight public domain country data (all data included as good ol' ruby code)"
+# Week 11 - worldlite gem  - lightweight public domain country data (all data included as good ol' ruby code)
----

 Ever wondered how many countries are in the world?
 222?
 204?
 196?
 193?
 It all depends - of course - what's your definition of country is.